 This website will present the researcher with all thoughts and ideas, valid or not.
 Since the solution has not been found all options are open so please join with me as I re-examine the clues.

-Investigating Bessler's wheel for me has become as much a study of the psychlogical understanding of the man, as a physical evaluation of the materials he left behind.
+Investigating Bessler's wheel for me has become as much a study of the psychological understanding of the man, as a physical evaluation of the materials he left behind.
 I find him to be an honest and forthright Christian man.
-Determined, daring and confident yet disgruntled and paranoid especially a couple of years after his discovery.
+Determined, daring and confident yet disgruntled and paranoid especially a few years after his discovery.

 Bessler's clues were purposely vague and esoteric yet he printed significant statements in such a manner that people tend to just glaze over them.
 Other places Bessler makes casual comments that are a little out of place or unnecessary to say it that way, kind of thing.
 Dissecting and studying, comparing and contrasting and reading between the lines has yielded some fascinating and meaningful clues.
 I am sure not everyone will agree with my interpretations but I would invite them to come up with better material or more accurate translations.